 The fashion industry is not only one of the largest industries in the world.
 It is also one of the most polluting.
 But does that mean you can’t be a fashionista and care about the environment at the same time?

 So what is sustainable fashion?
 Maybe you’ve heard about this combination of words before or maybe you haven’t.
 But one thing is sure.
-Sustainable Fashion seems to be on everyone’s lips in the fashion industry at the moment, and I hope it will stay there for a very long time.
+Sustainable Fashion seems to be on everyone’s lips in the fashion industry at the moment.

 Buy Less, Choose WellVivienne Westwood

 Sustainability is a broad term combining areas such as climate, consumption, and the upgrading of local environments.
 But how does fashion relate to that?
-Let’s look into that below.
+Let’s take a closer look at what sustainable fashion is and how sustainability fits in below.

 The three pillars of sustainability